 They introduced me to the back catalogue of Dusty Springfield, Liza Minelli, and to the apocalyptic coast of Derek Jarman’s Dungeness.
 The Pet Shop Boys I mean, not my children.
 They enlightened me to Italian sub-cultures of Paninaro, to heartache and home sickness.
 They’ve introduced me to 12″ mixes, Issey Miyake inflatable jackets and Shostakovich’s 12th symphony via the analogue synths of Miserablism.
 I’ve discovered Welsh male Miner choirs, Girls Aloud and the inner lives of famous fans like Robbie Williams, Brandon Flowers and Elton John, all of whom have mistaken my favourite band for their own.

 I’m unsure why Neil Tennant and the enigmatic Chris Lowe aren’t more treasured.
-It might be because Tennant is gay, or because they love pop music, alongside an ongoing snobbery about electronic music; the belief that because machines are making the music they must also be writing it.
-Even Boy George, who collaborated on 1992’s The Crying Game, was apparently shocked when Lowe sat at a piano and turned out to be an actual musician.
+It might be because Tennant came out as gay at the time of Very , or because they love pop music, alongside ongoing snobbery about electronic music; the belief that because machines are making the music they must also be writing it.
+Even Boy George, who collaborated on 1992’s The Crying Game, was apparently shocked when Lowe sat at a piano and revealed himself as an actual musician.
 While David Bowie was so taken aback by Tennant adding lyrics via his cut-up technique to their remix (and duet) of 1996’s Hallo Spaceboy that he thought it worth wearing high heels for the performance.

-They’ve been around long enough to tackle the vacant modern fame, yet demonstrate the possibility of maintaining some privacy and decorum.
-If there’s been any three in a bed romps, the door was shut.
+They’ve been around long enough to tackle the vacancy of modern fame, yet demonstrate the possibility of maintaining some privacy and decorum.
+If there’s been any three-in-a-bed romps, the door was firmly closed on the privacy.

 Just crossing the street

 well, it’s almost heroic.
 Flamboyant.
 2004